 The Plus-Size Mattress Guide: The Best Beds for Heavy Sleepers You Can Buy Online

 I tend to fall into research spirals.
-When my 8-year-old mattress started sagging, causing me to wake up every morning with horrible back pain, it was no different.
+When my eight-year-old mattress started sagging, causing me to wake up every morning with horrible back pain, it was no different.
 I searched every corner of the internet looking for the perfect mattress.

 This would prove to be a more difficult task than I thought.
-Since 2013, the last time I walked into a store and bought a mattress, dozens of online mattress companies have sprung onto the scene – Purple (founded 2015), Helix Sleep and Casper (both founded in 2014), the list goes on – competing to give tired consumers the best bed-in-a-box experience.
+Since 2013, the last time I walked into a store and bought a mattress, dozens of online mattress companies have sprung onto the scene – Purple (founded in 2015), Helix Sleep and Casper (both founded in 2014), the list goes on – competing to give tired consumers the best bed-in-a-box experience.
 Attempting to cater to every sleep style, some companies have been introducing mattresses specifically catered to plus-size adults.

 I found this intriguing because I’m 275 pounds and shaped like a pomegranate juice bottle.
 I’m hard on furniture.
-I’m honestly surprised my no-name mattress lasted as long as it did, and I wanted my next mattress to be not only comfortable, but durable and able to literally put up with me.
+I’m honestly surprised my no-name mattress lasted as long as it did, and I wanted my next mattress to be not only comfortable but durable and able to literally put up with me.

 So three weeks, hundreds of mattress reviews and a few trips to the mattress store later, I’m sharing my research to help you make an informed decision on a mattress and finally get some sleep, whether you’re 250, 550 or just want a firm, durable mattress.